Algorithm Configuration for Structured Pfaffian Settings: Pfaffian GJ framework for data-driven algorithm design

 \end{definition}

+{Here, we emphasize again that $P_{i, j}(\boldsymbol{a}, \eta_1, \dots, \eta_j)$ is a polynomial in $\boldsymbol{a}$ and the functions $\eta_1(\boldsymbol{a}), \dots, \eta_j(\boldsymbol{a})$ of $\boldsymbol{a}$}.
 We now define two complexity notations for Pfaffian chains, termed the \textit{length} and \textit{Pfaffian degree}, that dictate the complexity of a Pfaffian chain.
 The length of a Pfaffian chain is the number of functions that appear on that chain, while the Pfaffian degree of a chain is the maximum degree of polynomials that can be used to express the partial derivative of functions on that chain.
-Formal definitions of Pfaffian chain length and Pfaffian degree are mentioned in Definition \ref{def:paffian-chain-complexity}. \begin{definition}[Complexity of Pfaffian chain] Given a Pfaffian chain $\cC(\boldsymbol{a}, \eta_1, \dots, \eta_q)$, as defined in Definition \ref{def:pfaffian-chain}, we say that the length of $\cC$ is $q$, and Pfaffian degree of $\cC$ is $\max_{i, j}\deg(P_{i, j})$. \end{definition} Given a Pfaffian chain, one can define the Pfaffian function, which is simply a polynomial of variables and functions on that chain. \begin{definition}[Pfaffian functions, \cite{khovanskiui1991fewnomials}] Given a Pfaffian chain $\cC(\boldsymbol{a}, \eta_1, \dots, \eta_q)$, as defined in Definition \ref{def:pfaffian-chain}, a Pfaffian function over the chain $\cC$ is a function of the form $g(\boldsymbol{a}) = Q(\boldsymbol{a}, \eta_1, \dots, \eta_q)$, where $Q$ is a polynomial in variables $\boldsymbol{a}$ and functions $\eta_1, \dots, \eta_q$ in the chain $\cC$. \end{definition} {The concepts of the Pfaffian chain, functions, and complexities may be a bit abstract to unfamiliar readers.
-To help readers better grasp the concepts of Pfaffian chains and Pfaffian functions, here are some simple examples. } {\paragraph{Example 1.}{Consider the chain $\mathcal{C}(a, e^a)$ consisting of the variable $a$ and the function $e^a$, where $a \in \mathbb{R}$.
-Then $\mathcal{C}$ is a Pfaffian chain since $\frac{d}{da}e^a = e^a$, which is a polynomial of degree 1 in $e^a$.
-Hence, the chain $\mathcal{C}$ has length $q = 1$ and Pfaffian degree $M = 1$.
-Now, consider the function $f(a) = (e^a)^2 + a^3$.
-We observe that $f(a)$ is a polynomial in $a$ and $e^a$.
-Therefore, $f(a)$ is a Pfaffian function over the chain $\mathcal{C}$.} } {\paragraph{Example 2.} The following example is useful when analyzing the learnability of clustering algorithms.
-Let $\beta=(\beta_1,\dots,\beta_k) \in \bbR^k$ and $\alpha \in \bbR$ be variables, and let $d(\beta) = \sum_{i = 1}^k d_i\beta_i > 0$, where $d_i$ ($i \in [k]$) are some fixed real coefficients.
-Consider the functions $f(\alpha, \beta) := \frac{1}{d(\beta)}$, $g(\alpha, \beta) := \ln d(\beta)$, and $h(\alpha, \beta):= d(\beta)^{\alpha}$.
-Then $f$, $g$, and $h$ are Pfaffian functions from the chain $\cC(\alpha, \beta, f, g, h)$ of length $3$ and Pfaffian degree $2$, since
+Formal definitions of Pfaffian chain length and Pfaffian degree are mentioned in Definition \ref{def:paffian-chain-complexity}. \begin{definition}[Complexity of Pfaffian chain] Given a Pfaffian chain $\cC(\boldsymbol{a}, \eta_1, \dots, \eta_q)$, as defined in Definition \ref{def:pfaffian-chain}, we say that the length of $\cC$ is $q$, and Pfaffian degree of $\cC$ is $\max_{i, j}\deg(P_{i, j})$. \end{definition} Given a Pfaffian chain, one can define the Pfaffian function, which is simply a polynomial of variables and functions on that chain. \begin{definition}[Pfaffian functions, {\citealp{khovanskiui1991fewnomials}}] Given a Pfaffian chain $\cC(\boldsymbol{a}, \eta_1, \dots, \eta_q)$, as defined in Definition \ref{def:pfaffian-chain}, a Pfaffian function over the chain $\cC$ is a function of the form $g(\boldsymbol{a}) = Q(\boldsymbol{a}, \eta_1, \dots, \eta_q)$, where $Q$ is a polynomial in variables $\boldsymbol{a}$ and functions $\eta_1, \dots, \eta_q$ in the chain $\cC$. { The degree $\Delta$ of the Pfaffian function $g(\boldsymbol{a})$ is the degree of the polynomial $Q(\boldsymbol{a}, \eta_1, \dots, \eta_q)$.} \end{definition} {The concepts of the Pfaffian chain, functions, and complexities may be a bit abstract to unfamiliar readers.
+To help readers better grasp the concepts of Pfaffian chains and Pfaffian functions, here are some simple examples. }